Last Updated on April 21, 2023

 Some of them have black masks.

-Although these dogs look so strong and powerful, they seem to be even more prone to illnesses than the other Cane Corso color dogs.
+Although these dogs look so strong and powerful, they seem to be even more prone to illnesses than 0ther Corso colors.

 All because they are mostly bred for their coat, not caring for their health.